Long story short…

 If it’s ageless can-do chic that you’re after, I’m your girl.

-And, I’ve been in fashion, beauty & style expert business over a dozen years times two- even have a Wikipedia page.
+And, I’ve been in the fashion, beauty & style expert business over a dozen years times two- and also have a Wikipedia page that I’m proud of.
 But if you think about it, I’ve really been in fashion since the day I was old enough to remember.

 As the founder and editor in chief of FocusOnStyle.com, I help the everyday woman stylishly make the most of what SHE’S got by mastering simple can-do chic.